 The mutually beneficial relationship between dogs and humans has been ongoing for thousands of years.
 It is no surprise that both species have evolved to be able to communicate.
 As the field of canine cognitive science develops further, it is certainly possible that we will understand more about how we communicate with our dogs.

-For now, this research should put to rest any doubts that dog owners are overestimating their dog’s emotional recognition ability – the proof is in the science!
+For now, this research should put to rest any doubts that dog owners are overestimating their dog’s emotional recognition ability and empathy – the proof is in the science!